samuelbraun15/samuelbraun15.github.io/_posts/2024-03-21-It-is-my-birthday.md

 ```

-As you can see both files have the exact same MD5 hash but are different files completely.
+Both files have the exact same MD5 hash but are different files completely.
 Lets go ahead and rename the files using the 'mv' command and then upload it to the website

 ```bash
 mv hello hello.pdf